sukanta255/bluemercury-clone/bluemercury-clone/README.md

 > - An attractive Homepage page listing various products.
 > - Social can signup/login/logout page.
-> - Authentication is implemented using localStoarge as the motive of this project was to simply build the UI.
+> - Authentication is implemented using localstorage as the motive of this project was to simply build the UI.
 > - Responsive design for various devices.

 ## Tech Stack & Tools: